 Travelers think about drinks on a trip to Egypt because the majority of Egyptians are Muslims and they do not drink alcohol!
-Drinks are never included in the cost of a trip since we never know what kind of drinks you like or will order; even water is not included.
+We never include drinks in the cost of a trip because we cannot predict what kind of drinks you will like or order; even water is not included.
 Because the cost of mineral water varies by location, we find it difficult to determine a drink price to include in the cost of a trip.

 Alcoholic beverages are available at all hotels, as well as most tourist restaurants and pubs; however, finding them in a shop or purchasing them from the market is quite difficult.